radiantlogic-v8/documentation-new/documentation/cfs/02-getting-started.md

 ![](media/first-tenant13.png)

-The first time you configure a Tenant and click the Save button, you are asked for the email address of the Tenant Administrator.
-Enter Aaron Medler's email address and click the "Check!" button to make sure that you have entered it correctly.
+The first time you configure a Tenant and click Save, you are asked for the email address of the Tenant Administrator.
+Enter Aaron Medler's email address and click "Check!" to make sure that you have entered it correctly.
 Then click Save.

 ![](media/first-tenant14.png)